thynes4/CellAutomatonAndLangtonsLoop/README.md

 I was able to completely finish my one dimensional CA that has the ability to read in data from either a file or direct input.

-Game Of Life:
-I was unable to get my Game of Life to run, so I did not include it.

 Langtons Loop:
 I was able to completely finish Langtons Loop with functionality to loop when it reaches a border I created a file init_config_test_border.txt in the langtonsLoop